 - Fees for permits, inspections, and title updates.

 The property will be considered 100% complete when a VA appraiser provides a final inspection.

 The appraiser certifies all VA minimum property requirements have been met, and the house has been fully improved consistent with the original plans, specifications, approved change orders, and the as-completed value of the appraisal has been maintained.

 Determining the Loan Value for VA Rehab Loans

 The value the lender will use for loan purposes will be the lower of acquisition cost or the as-completed value.
 We just discussed how acquisition cost is calculated.
-But as-completed value will represent the market value of the property after completion.
+But the as-completed value will represent the market value of the property after completion.

 For example, let’s say the total acquisition cost of the property is $225,000, but the as-completed value – the price at which the property would likely sell – is $215,000.

 The lender will base the value on the as-completed value, since it’s the lower of the two.
 Your maximum base loan amount then will be $215,000.